Cubesome/hibiscus/README.md

 # Owotion

-## Mobile and web versions
-You can try Owotion instantly through your browser by visiting https://owotion.cubesome.com/, or download it as an app to use it on the go (even offline) here: https://github.com/cubesome/hibiscus/releases.

 ## About
 The mobile app that can change any text you want into a piece of art in mere seconds!